 Considerable knowledge of psychological disciplines including social, personality, adolescent and child psychology, research design, psychometrics and statistics, behavioral analysis and adjustment, vocational rehabilitation, community outreach and consultation and group dynamics; knowledge of psychological research techniques; considerable interpersonal skills; considerable oral and written communication skills; ability to select, administer and evaluate tests of individual ability including interest, attitude, aptitude, achievement and intelligence tests; ability to provide consultation and training services; ability to evaluate methodology and program effectiveness.

 Applicants must have graduated from an educational program approved by the Board of Examiners of Psychologists with consent of the Commissioner of Public Health.
 Generally, this will be interpreted as possession of a doctorate degree in psychology from a college or university program which is accredited by the American Psychological Association (APA) or as otherwise determined by the Board and the Commissioner.
 Applicants possessing degrees from other than APA accredited programs must first gain acceptance from the Department of Public Health.

 A doctorate degree in psychology as indicated above and completion of a one (1) year internship, externship or practicum.

 1. Incumbents in this class may be required to be fluent in a foreign language or proficient in the use of the American Sign Language.

 2. Incumbents in this class may be required to travel.

-Incumbents in this class may be required to lift and restrain patients/ clients; may have some exposure to communicable/infectious diseases and to risk of injury from assaultive/abusive patients/clients; may be exposed to disagreeable conditions.
+Incumbents in this class may be required to lift and restrain individuals; may have some exposure to communicable/infectious diseases and to risk of injury from assaultive/abusive individuals; may be exposed to disagreeable conditions.

 The term of appointment to positions in this class shall be for a period of one (1) year, renewable to a maximum of three (3) years, at which time the incumbent must achieve licensure as a psychologist in Connecticut.